evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 I also learned how to simulate moving bodies in space from my Monash astronomy teachers Adelle Goodwin, Melanie Hampel, John Lattanzio and Rosemary Mardling (in alphabetical order).

-Lastly, most of the 3D code is not mine, I copy-pasted it from [WebGL Funamentals](https://webglfundamentals.org) tutorials.
+Lastly, most of the 3D code is not mine either, I copy-pasted it from [WebGL Funamentals](https://webglfundamentals.org) tutorials.

 ## The main idea